tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   ['productive', 'strong', 'stronger', 'rich']
   ````

-Explain to students that this kind of textual analysis could have different applications in the FinTech industry, such as analyzing social media feeds to listen to customers or benchmarking competitors.
+Explain to students that this kind of textual analysis could have different applications in the FinTech industry, such as analyzing social media feeds to listen to customers, or benchmarking competitors.

 Answer any questions before moving on.